 - Pedicab Business Ownership and Family Disclosure Form (download)

-(If you applied for the pedicab registration plate lottery and received an offer to be issued a pedicab registration plate, you do not need to resubmit this requirement.)
+Note: If you apply for a pedicab registration plate lottery and receive an offer to be issued a pedicab registration plate, you do not need to resubmit this requirement.

 - Personal and Property Liability Insurance for Pedicabs